ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/mobile-app.md

 }
 ```

-The updated version of the Android application includes modifications to the Android Activity to dynamically load the model based on the state of the `CheckBox`.
+The updated version of the Android application includes modifications to the Android Activity source code to dynamically load the model based on the state of the `CheckBox`.

 When the `CheckBox` is selected, the app loads the optimized model, which is quantized and fused for improved performance.